Transfer Pricing Services in Dubai, UAE

 - TP policies and information about intangibles owned by group entities, intercompany financial activities, and financial and tax positions.

-• Resident entities and permanent establishments in Qatar are required to submit Local file to the GTA on request.
+• Resident entities and permanent establishments in UAE are required to submit Local file to the GTA on request.

 • The contents of the Local file are in line with the OECD recommendations.